MihaiDavid05/Road-Segmentation-from-Aerial-Images/README.md

 your PROJECT_ROOT_FOLDER to `EPFL_ML_project_2`.

 ## Results
-TODO: best checkpoint as experiment_BEST zip file and add readme to doc folder
+TODO: best checkpoint as experiment_BEST zip file and add readme to doc folder, add icons

 All submissions will be stored under `results` folder in the form `submission_<config_filename>_avg_patch_ttime_aug.csv`.